unvacs/Linuxhardning_practical/Bootloader-and-Partitions.md

 ##### Swap partition

+This chapter does not talk about mounting options, but you should also mention the `swap` partition.

 Encryption of swap space is used to protect sensitive information.
 It improves the availability of the system, which is also an important part of information security.

 ```bash